haven1network/validator/ACTIVITIES.md

 7. Update the Haven1 Team once you have performed the following actions.

-## Cosigner TAP rules approval process
+## Cosigner config changes approval process

 Coming soon..

+## Config changes proposal

+Contact the Haven1 team to get instructions on how to make a config change proposal